0x534b/gdb-peda-pwndbg-gef-docker/README.md

+# The Original Repo

+I did not create this.
+See the original repo here: https://github.com/apogiatzis/gdb-peda-pwndbg-gef

-# Pwndbg + GEF + Peda - One for all, and all for one
+## Pwndbg + GEF + Peda - One for all, and all for one

 This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.